Fact-checked by the SnapMessages editorial team

 Do Calm or Headspace have scientific research backing their programs?

 Headspace has stronger research backing with over 25 peer-reviewed studies published in academic journals.
 Calm has conducted research as well, particularly on sleep outcomes, but its published study count is smaller.
-For evidence-conscious users, Headspace’s science page is more comprehensive.
+For evidence-conscious users, Headspace’s science page is more thorough.

-How much do Calm and Headspace cost in 2025?
+How much do Calm and Headspace cost?

 Use both free trials before paying.
 Headspace’s 7-day trial and Calm’s 7-day trial cost nothing and give you enough time to evaluate fit.
 Calm’s permanently free Daily Calm session also means you can build a habit without spending anything.
 Only subscribe once you know the format works for your routine.